 Human trafficking is a $150 billion industry and it truly is a form of modern-day slavery, with an estimated 27.6 million people affected globally by forced labor and sex trafficking, plus another 22 million people in forced marriages.
-It is thought there are 403,000 people in the United States who have been trafficked for labor or sex exploitation and are living in fear.
+It is thought there are more than 1 million people in the United States who have been trafficked for labor or sex exploitation and are living in fear.

-Hope for Justice works across five continents, out of more than 30 locations.
-We are establishing a network of Regional Centers across the United States to expand our reach – helping more victims, deepening our impact on survivors, and creating resilient communities where survivors thrive.
+Hope for Justice is establishing a network of Regional Centers across the United States to expand our reach – helping more victims, deepening our impact on survivors, and creating resilient communities where survivors thrive.
 Hope for Justice does more than raise awareness.
 We act.
 We are investigators with years of law enforcement experience, accredited trainers, legal experts, social workers, therapists, policy specialists, and professionals.

 Across North Carolina